Smoking Deer Meat – Ultimate Guide to Smoke Venison

 Brining the Deer Meat

-Also remember, the best cuts of deer meat for smoking are the tenderloins, hams, or shoulder roasts.
+Also remember, the best cuts of deer for smoking are the tenderloins, hams, or shoulder roasts.
 Choosing one of these cuts will make your experience easier and enjoyable at the end.

 There are hundreds of different ways to make a brine, but there are three basic ingredients in any brine: water, salt, and sugar.

 Here is a recipe for a basic brine you can use for your venison:

 - 1/2 Cup of Soy Sauce – Make sure not to buy the reduced sodium kind